laserkelvin/cookiecutter-pytorch-project/{{cookiecutter.project_name}}/README.rst

 Some concise tenets for development

 * Write unit tests as you go.
 * Commit changes, and commit frequently.
-Write semantic_ git commits!
+Write `semantic`_ git commits!
 * Formatting is done with ``black``; don't fuss about it 😃
 * For new Python dependencies, use `poetry add <package>`.
 * For new environment dependencies, use `conda env export -f environment.yml`.

+Notes on best practices, particularly regarding CI/CD, can be found in the extensive documentation for the `Hypermodern Python Cookiecutter`_ repository.

 License
 -------